mongodb-labs/migration-verifier/README.md

 | `--ignoreReadConcern`                   | Use connection-default read concerns rather than setting majority read concern.
 This option may degrade consistency, so only enable it if majority read concern (the default) doesn’t work. |
 | `--help`, `-h`                          | show help                                                                                                                                                                                   |

+# Investigation of Mismatches

+The verifier records any mismatches it finds in its metadata’s `mismatches` collection.
+Mismatches are indexed by verification task ID.
+To find a given generation’s mismatches, aggregate like this on the metadata cluster:

+    // Change this as needed if you specify a custom metadata database: use migration_verification_metadata

+    db.verification_tasks.aggregate(
+        { $match: {
+            generation: <whichever generation>,
+            status: "failed",
+        } },
+        { $lookup: {
+            from: "mismatches",
+            localField: "_id",
+            foreignField: "task",
+            as: "mismatch",
+        }},
+        { $unwind: "$mismatch" },
+    )

+Note that each mismatch includes timestamps.
+You can cross-reference these with the clusters’ oplogs to diagnose problems.

 # Benchmarking Results